Indiana vs Miami Players to Watch - Second Round

 Indiana Players to Watch

-Race Thompson averages 8.3 points, 5.1 rebounds and 1 assists per contest, shooting 49.7% from the field.
+Race Thompson is putting up 8.3 points, 1 assists and 5.1 rebounds per game.

-Trey Galloway puts up 6.6 points, 3 rebounds and 2.1 assists per contest, shooting 46.8% from the floor.
+Trey Galloway puts up 6.6 points, 3 rebounds and 2.1 assists per game, shooting 46.8% from the floor.

 Miami Players to Watch

+Omier is averaging a team-best 9.8 rebounds per contest.
+And he is producing 13.6 points and 1.2 assists, making 58% of his shots from the floor.

-The Hurricanes get 15 points, 6.2 rebounds and 2.7 assists per game from Jordan Miller.
+Jordan Miller is averaging 15 points, 6.2 rebounds and 2.7 assists per game, making 53.6% of his shots from the floor.

 The Hurricanes receive 13.4 points, 2.7 rebounds and 2.4 assists per game from Pack.

-Wooga Poplar gets the Hurricanes 8.5 points, 3.2 rebounds and 1.5 assists per game.
-He also posts 1.2 steals and 0.2 blocked shots.
+The Hurricanes receive 8.5 points, 3.2 rebounds and 1.5 assists per game from Wooga Poplar.

 Indiana Top Performers (Last 10 Games)